 In the early 1970s, as a young artist in Belgrade, Abramović began exploring the relationship between artist and audience.
 Since 1978 she has conducted a series of workshops with art students, using a series of simple exercises to increase physical and mental awareness.
 Over the course of her career, Abramović has continued to develop these workshops, expanding their scope to reach a general public, through the Marina Abramović Institute.

-The exhibition by Ed Atkins takes place concurrently at the Serpentine Sackler Gallery, bringing together two extraordinary artists from different generations who focus on performance, the body and language.
+Whilst the Serpentine Gallery hosted Marina Abramović's 512 Hours, Ed Atkins had a concurrent solo show at the Serpentine Sackler Gallery, bringing together two extraordinary artists from different generations who focus on performance, the body and language.